Matteo Orsini

-After the death of Cardinal Pierre des Chappes on 24 March 1336, Cardinal Matteo became prior presbyterorum (Protopriest), as a matter of strict seniority and precedence.
+After the death of Cardinal Pierre des Chappes on 24 March 1336, Orsini became prior presbyterorum (protopriest), as a matter of strict seniority and precedence.
 This was not an office, only a status.
-In documents issued in the name of the College of Cardinals, however, he was expected to sign and seal the document, along with the senior Cardinal-Bishop and senior Cardinal-Deacon.
+In documents issued in the name of the College of Cardinals, however, he was expected to sign and seal the document, along with the senior cardinal-bishop and senior cardinal-deacon.
 But in his absence, the next most senior cardinal took his place.

-The Cardinal continued, in various ways, to promote the welfare of the Dominican Order, richly endowing the Convent of St. Dominic in Bologna.
+Orsini continued, in various ways, to promote the welfare of the Dominican Order, richly endowing the Convent of St. Dominic in Bologna.

-Cardinal Matteo Orsini, OP, died in Avignon on 18 August 1340, and was buried in the Church of the Dominicans.
-His body was later transferred to Rome, where it was buried in the Sacristy of the Dominican church of S. Maria sopra Minerva.
-He had built a chapel in honor of Saint Catherine of Siena in that church; the saint's remains now lie beneath the High Altar of S. Maria sopra Minerva.
-In 1630, when the Sacristy of the church was being renovated, Cardinal Matteo's remains were moved into the Church, and now lie in the same tomb as Cardinal Latino Malabranca Orsini, next to the statue of the Risen Christ, near the High Altar.
+Orsini died in Avignon on 18 August 1340, and was buried in the Church of the Dominicans.
+His body was later transferred to Rome, where it was buried in the sacristy of the Dominican church of S. Maria sopra Minerva.
+He had built a chapel in honor of Saint Catherine of Siena in that church; Orsini's remains now lie beneath the High Altar of S. Maria sopra Minerva.
+In 1630, when the sacristy of the church was being renovated, Orsini's remains were moved into the Church, and now lie in the same tomb as Cardinal Latino Malabranca Orsini, next to the statue of the risen Christ, near the high altar.